andreadacy/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.6.1 Visual Studio Code, 1.38.1

-##Summary
+## Summary
 The analysis of the election show that:
-- There were "X" votes cast in the election.
+- There were "369,711" votes cast in the election.
 - The candidates were:
-  - Candidate 1
+  - Diana DeGette
-  - Candidate 2
+  - Raymon Anthony Doane
-  - Candidate 3
+  - Charles Casper Stockham
 - The candidate results were:
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received "73.8%" of the vote and "y" number of votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane received "3.1%" of the vote and "y" number of votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockham received "23.0%" of the vote and "y" number of votes.
 - The winner of the election was:
-  - Candidate (1,2,or 3), who received "x%" of the vote and "y" number of votes.
+  - Diana DeGette, who received "73.8%" of the vote and "272,892" number of votes.

   ## Challenge Overview

   ## Challenge Summary